pgadmin-org/pgadmin4/docs/en_US/preferences.rst

     :alt: Preferences schema diff
     :align: center

+Use the *Ignore whitespaces* switch to ignores the whitespaces while comparing the string objects.
+Whitespace includes space, tabs, and CRLF.

 Use the *Open in new browser tab* switch to indicate if you would like Schema Diff to open in a new tab.